 Meet some of the people who are proud to participate in Midsumma and Mardi Gras Film Festival.
 They boldly share their stories with us.

-AGL proudly sponsors these iconic cultural events that celebrate the diversity of Australia’s LGBTQI+ community.
+AGL proudly sponsors these iconic cultural events that celebrate the diversity of Australia’s LGBTIQA+ community.
 The summertime festivals are an amalgamation of art, culture, theatre, cabaret and much more, where people come together with pride about who they are and what they represent.

 AGL’s Pride Parlour at the 2019 Midsumma Festival.

 Yet, for some people, the journey to pride is a long one.
 The road can be fraught with personal insecurities and mixed messages from others.
-Here, we meet five people who proudly share their stories about growing up and identifying as a member of the LGBTQI+ community.
+Here, we meet five people who proudly share their stories about growing up and identifying as a member of the LGBTIQA+ community.

 From an early age, Justin knew that he was attracted to guys.
 “I knew I wasn’t like the other boys.
 Any time I would do anything that wasn’t considered masculine, it would be met with ‘that’s not how a little boy is supposed to act’.”

 Justin eventually came out as a bisexual.
 Today, he feels very comfortable about being himself and talking to people about being gay.
 A regular attendee at Midsumma, he loves the vibe of everyone coming together to celebrate his lifestyle.